tiberiuzuld/angular-gridster2/README.md

     ignoreContentClass: 'gridster-item-content', // default content class to ignore the drag event from
     ignoreContent: false, // if true drag will start only from elements from `dragHandleClass`
     dragHandleClass: 'drag-handler', // drag event only from this class.
 If `ignoreContent` is true.
-    stop: undefined // callback when dragging an item stops.
+    stop: undefined, // callback when dragging an item stops.
 Accepts Promise return to cancel/approve drag.
+    start: undefined // callback when dragging an item starts.
     // Arguments: item, gridsterItem, event
   },
   resizable: {